micro/micro/README.md

 curl "http://localhost:8080/helloworld?name=John"
 ```

-### Write a client
+### Call via RPC

-A service client is used within another service and must be run by micro
+An RPC client is used within a service and must be run by micro

 ```go
 package main